-A clinical cases by our Community member Dr Kareem Nagi.
+A clinical case by our Community member Dr. Kareem Nagi

 This article and its content are published under the Author’s responsibility as an expression of the Author’s own ideas and practice.
 Styleitaliano denies any responsibility about the visual and written content of this work.

 Laminate veneers are today a common restorative procedure thanks to their highly aesthetic outcome and longterm predictability.
 A good understanding of the indications and choosing this type of restorations as a treatment option require specific guidelines such as: good teeth alignment, enough enamel thickness, healthy occlusion, normal occlusal relationship, and good oral hygiene.
 Throughout this article I’m going to focus on minimal preparation veneers restored with monolithic with incisal cutback.

 This 33-year-old male patient was suffering form yellow, spaced teeth which have been making him unhappy with his smile for a long time.
 He adopted a shy and irregular mouth frame since he felt his mouth caught his friends’ eyes, every time he smiled.
 Such a psychological trauma is described by Duchenne as a “Miserable smile” in which a grin-and-bear-it is expressed.
 A slight, asymmetric smile with an expression of deep sadness.

 The first treatment option proposed was non-invasive: orthodontic alignment followed by teeth bleaching.
 However, he refused to have a long treatment option, asking for a final, long-lasting, and quick solution.